mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     Commands:
     - cmi effect [playerName] blindness 2 1 -s
 Animations:
-  # Enable siting on stair block by clicking on them with empty hand or by looking and using command
+  # Enable sitting on stair block by clicking on them with empty hand or by looking and using command
   # Requires cmi.command.sit.stairs
   SitOnStairs: true
   StairsAsChairs: true